b-crawl/bcrawl/README.md

   - v1.16.1: Death Channel is now Charms/Necromancy.
   - v1.17.2: Blink Other has a higher chance to affect monsters.
   - v1.18: Ice Form gives MR++, its AC scales more with spell power, and it has good guaranteed damage reduction.
+  - v1.18.1: Shatter no longer damages or angers insubstantial monsters.
+(This reverses a change made in Nov.
+2017.)

 #### Removed Spells
   - Summon Guardian Golem